cl-illc/nlp1/index.md

 - Introduction to NLP and its applications
 - Morphological processing
-- Language models and part-of-speech tagging
+- Language models
+- Part-of-speech tagging
 - Context-free grammars and syntactic parsing
 - Lexical and distributional semantics
 - Neural language models and word embeddings